 Tracking endangered Mountain Gorillas in Bwindi Impenetrable Forest, searching for chimps in Kyambura Gorge, multiple game drives in Queen Elizabeth National Park with its amazing selection of wildlife – including tree climbing lions, and an optional visit to Ngamba Island Chimpanzee Sanctuary on the beautiful Lake Victoria are just some of the very best reasons to visit Uganda.
 With excellent accommodation and professional guides this fully hosted safari through the Pearl of Africa is really something special – please note it is a scheduled safari with set departure dates and a small group departure.

-Mountain gorilla tracking in Bwindi Impenetrable Forest; Tracking chimps in Kyambura Gorge; Queen Elizabeth National Park for game drives and tree–climbing lions; visit Chimp sanctuary; boat cruise on Kazinga Channel.
+Mountain gorilla tracking in Bwindi Impenetrable Forest; Tracking chimps in Kyambura Gorge – both recognised as top destinations to see primates Queen Elizabeth National Park for game drives and tree–climbing lions; visit Chimp sanctuary; boat cruise on Kazinga Channel.

 |Type||Group Safari; Fly In Safari;|

 2020 Departures: 3 & 24 January; 13 & 22 February; 7 & 19 March; 10 & 24 April; 18 May; 4, 12 & 18 June; 15 & 23 July; 7 & 21 August; 18 & 24 September; 16 October; 11 November; 24 December